siwhelan/siwhelan/README.md

 <h1>Hi 👋, I'm Simon Whelan</h1>

-### A highly motivated and experienced professional seeking a Junior Software Engineer role.
+### A highly motivated and experienced professional seeking a Software / DevOps Engineer role.
 A creative problem solver constantly seeking new perspectives and innovative solutions, with an inherent ability to work efficiently and think outside the box.
 ---
 Skilled in OOP, demonstrated by 100% score in software engineering bootcamp and 2 years of self-taught experience.
 Proficient in developing and evaluating code in a wide range of front and back-end technologies.